intelligent-exploration/mineralexplorationcourse/README.md

 # Assessment
 1) Pass/Fail.
 The 3 notebooks from week 7 and 8 each contain a specific assessment at the end.
 Complete the task and show your tutor.

 2) 10%.
-Choose one of the datasets and key figures from the workbooks of week 7 and 8, to write up as a full paper-style report.
+Choose one of the datasets and key figures from the workbooks of week 7 and 8 to write up as a full paper-style report.
 This should include a short abstract, a methods sections, and an interpretation of the results.
 You can do this all within the Jupyter notebook environment.
-This is due at the start of Week 10 prac, i.e. Thursday May 9, 2019 1pm.
+This is due at the start of the Week 9 lecture, i.e. Thursday May 2, 2019 10am.